 - It's fun!

 - They can make friends

 - It improves their concentration in the classroom

 - It improves their mental health

 - It improves their health and fitness

 The most important thing is finding something they enjoy doing.

-Find more information, tips and free programs on pages 10 to 12.
+Find more information, tips and free programs on pages 9, 10, 11 and 12.